mrjuda/float/README.md

 # Float/Position practices
-> This is a <float> and <position> class practie, made as part of the Microverse Program.
+> This is a FLOAT and POSITION class practice, made as part of the Microverse Program.

 ## Built with
 - HTML